Mon Repos, Queensland: Heritage listings

 Around 1884 Augustus Barton, owner of the Mon Repos homestead used South Sea Islander indentured labour on his properties, which before being planted with cane had to be cleared of scoria stones, remnants of a volcanic formation located nearby.
 These stones were then used to construct the South Sea Islander Walls which remain substantially intact and are now heritage listed, a reminder of the people who were brought to work as slaves on Queensland farms between 1863 and 1904.

 Education

 Despite the name, Bargara State School is a government primary (Prep-6) school for boys and girls at 591 Bargara Road in Mon Repos (24.8221°S 152.4387°E).
 In 2018, the school had an enrolment of 448 students with 31 teachers (26 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).

 There are no secondary schools in Mon Repos.
-The nearest secondary school is Kepnock State High School in Kepnock in Bundaberg to the south-west.
+The nearest government secondary school is Kepnock State High School in Kepnock in Bundaberg to the south-west.